 And it is a safe fantasy because the fight is over.
 During most of the encounter between Europeans and the indigenous populations in the Americas, stereotypes were cruel and dehumanizing.
 The “noble savage” stereotype that we are familiar with emerged only after the threat of American Indian resistance was long gone.
 We re-cast our enemy in romantic terms only after we won the war.
 How nice for us.
 It turns out our foe was a worthy one, making us look all the more impressive for being the victor.
 We can now pretend that we had deep respect for them all along.

 Europeans can enjoy Avatar precisely because there is no risk to admitting that colonization was wrong.
-We can wallow in guilt about it and, still, the likelihood that power dynamics will be reconfigured in any meaningful way is just about zero.Lisa Wade is a professor of sociology at Occidental College.
+We can wallow in guilt about it and, still, the likelihood that power dynamics will be reconfigured in any meaningful way is just about zero.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.